Part One: A New Company of Adventurers

 “We’ll be diving in unknown waters, below rapids, in search of lost artifacts that we do not even know exist.
 Needle in a haystack.”

 “I get it.”
 I have one more caveat.
-“Listen Paul,” I say.
+“Listen, Paul,” I say.
 “I’m not an expert diver.
 I’m a journalist.
-I’ve got my basic PADI open water diver licence, and have only done about 50 dives.
+I’ve got my basic PADI open water diver license, and have only done about 50 dives.
 And never ones like this.”

 He looks at me placidly.
 “Don’t worry.
 Steven and I will lead the dives.
 We’ve already got things in place.
 We’re in.”